 Tuesday October 10, 2017

 Register now for the fourth Gotham Go Tournament, coming up Saturday, November 18th in New York City.
-“We expect to reach our capacity of2017.10.09_GGG-med with border 80 players so register early,” says organizer Peter Armenia.
+“We expect to reach our capacity of 80 players so register early,” says organizer Peter Armenia.
 You can register and pay online (“Don’t worry,” Armenia says, “if you can’t make it we will give you a refund.”)
 Players of all strengths welcome; breakfast bagels, snacks, coffee and goodies provided.

 Santa Fe hosts third tourney of the year